Call Today 253-265-7515

 In particular, people are often confused regarding the difference between arbitration and mediation.
 Similar to mediation, the arbitration process is also a means to reach a binding resolution outside of court with the assistance of a neutral third-party, but the similarities stop there.
 Unlike a mediator who encourages parties to reach their own resolution, an arbitrator makes decisions for the parties.
 The process is similar to going to court, but is often less formal and is conducted confidentially.
 Most arbitration decisions are final.
 If one of the parties dislikes the outcome, there are very few instances in which the decision may be appealed.

-Benefits of Mediating a Family Law Issue
+Benefits of Mediating a Family Law Matter

 • Cost-effective: Mediation is much more cost-effective than litigating a family law dispute, and typically saves a significant amount of money for both parties.